google/oboe/docs/GettingStarted.md

 	    managedStream->requestStop();

 ## Closing the stream
 It is important to close your stream when you're not using it to avoid hogging audio resources which other apps could use.
-This is particularly true when using `SharingMode::Exclusive` because you might prevent other apps from using the MMAP data path.
+This is particularly true when using `SharingMode::Exclusive` because you might prevent other apps from obtaining a low latency audio stream.

 Streams can be explicitly closed: